matrix-discord/mx-puppet-discord/README.md

 **IMPORTANT!
 This is a USER-token ONLY feature, and as such against discords TOS.
 When developing this test-accounts got softlocked, USE AT YOUR OWN RISK!**

+You first need to enable friends management with `enablefriendsmanagement <puppetId>`.

 You can view all friends and invitation status with `listfriends <puppetId>`.

 You can accept a friends request / send a friends request with `addfriend <puppetId> <user>` where `<user>` is either the user ID (preferred) or the `username#1234`.